karimabuseer/karimabuseer/README.md

 - OOP
 - Team & pair programming
 - TDD & BDD
+### University of Nottingham (Sept '17 - Sept '18)
+* MA Philosophy
+* Modules in Metaphysics, Contemporary Ethics, and Philosophy of the Mind
+* Charity Secretary for the University of Nottingham Rugby Union Club
+### University of Nottingham (Sept '14 - Sept '17)
+* BA Philosophy
+* 2:1
+* Played for the 2nd XV Bucs Rugby Union Team
+* Lead a Karnival charity team; entire raised £1.6m across the academic year; personal team raised £160k
+* Welfare Officer for the University of Nottingham Rugby Union Club
+### Wilson's School (Sept '07 - June '14)
+* A Levels: Philosophy, English, Mathematics (Physics & IT AS): A*A*B(BB)
+* 8 A* 1 A 1 B GCSE (1st XV Rugby Captain, House Charity Captain)

 ### Self Teaching Basic Programming & CS (Jan '21  - May '21)
 Focusing on